abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-Since the term $|01\rangle$ is 0 in this equation this means the following equation must be true.
+The term $|01\rangle$ is 0 in this equation.
+That means the following equation must be true.

 $$
 \langle 01|\psi\rangle =